-[image: google finance] Nikola Corporation went public via the SPAC route by merging with VectoIQ Acquistion .
-The stock (NKLA) initially spiked up over 600%, but has since come down significantly after the company’s projections were evaluated and scrutinized.
+[image: google finance] Nikola Corporation went public via the SPAC route by merging with VectoIQ Acquisition.
+The stock (NKLA) initially spiked up over 600% but has since come down significantly after the company’s projections were evaluated and scrutinized.

 Is SPAC a New Concept?
 Why is it So Popular Now?